MA Fine Art

 - Gain valuable experience through studio visits, seminar discussions and group critiques

-- Benefit from the opportunities generated by being part of the MA Fine Art course e.g. exhibiting; networking and gaining professional contacts
+- Benefit from the opportunities generated by being part of the MA Fine Art course, for example, exhibiting, networking and gaining professional contacts.

-Students present artwork sometimes in reproduction and written work for assessment.
+You're likely to present artwork in reproduction and written work for assessment.

-Students are encouraged to visit galleries both locally and in London in small groups.
+You'll visit galleries both locally and in London.
 This includes trips to commercial galleries, museums and artist run spaces and often includes a bespoke talk.

-You will also be able to access the full range of resources available at other City Campus sites.
+You'll be able to access the full range of resources available at City Campus sites.
 Bower Ashton houses the main library supporting the creative and cultural industries, student support services, as well as the extensive resource base that make up the technical resource areas.
-Our prestigious Fine Art Lecture Series is delivered at Arnolfini and Watershed in Bristol City Centre.
-Internationally renowned artist Phyllida Barlow and Turner prize winners Martin Creed and Tacita Dean have recently presented talks.

 Studying in Bristol

 You'll benefit from being immersed in a creative and cultural city, a regional hub with a rich variety of galleries, artists' groups, artists' studios and public and collaborate art projects involving students and graduates.

 As a student based at Spike Island and Arnolfini, you'll form part of active and lively arts communities.